phamthiminhtu/memory-map-app/README.md

 #### Example Usage in Claude Desktop

-Once configured, you can ask Claude:
+Once configured, you can ask Claude natural questions and it will intelligently select the right tools:

-- "Search my memories for trips to Japan"
+**📅 Date-Based Queries (Agentic):**
+- "What was I doing on October 15?" → Claude uses `synthesize_memory_story`
+- "Tell me about my week" → Claude uses date range synthesis
+- "Show me everything from last Monday" → Claude uses `search_memories_by_date`

+**🎯 Specialized Searches:**
+- "Find my work notes from September" → Claude uses `search_text_memories` with date filter
+- "Show me photos from the park" → Claude uses `search_image_memories`
+- "What did I write about AI?" → Claude uses `search_text_memories`

+**📝 Memory Management:**
-- "Add a text memory about my meeting today with tags work, planning"
+- "Add a note about today's meeting with tags work, planning"
-- "Show me my recent image memories"
-- "How many memories do I have stored?"
+- "How many memories do I have?" → Claude uses `get_memory_stats`
+- "Show me my recent memories" → Claude uses `list_recent_memories`

+**💡 Complex Narratives:**
+- "Create a story of my October" → Claude uses synthesis with broad date range
+- "What were the highlights of my week?" → Combines search and synthesis

+See [examples/claude_desktop_usage.md](examples/claude_desktop_usage.md) for detailed examples.